DIME Denver caught up with one of our newest students Zane Deluccie, who is studying the Commercial Songwriting degree program.

 What made you choose to apply to study with us?

 I’d gone to music school before.
 Last year, I went to another university and studied Audio Engineering.
 I sat through classes, did some homework and failed out.
 It wasn’t too hard, it was just not the program that fit me.
-After talking to James, he was so confident that I would like their Commercial Songwriting program that I had to believe him.
+After talking to the recruitment manager, he was so confident that I would like their Commercial Songwriting program that I had to believe him.
 I knew that I wanted to get into the music industry, but I had to find the correct program that would fit my learning style.
 Lucky for me, the school found me first.

 What are your short and/or longer term academic and career goals?